steliancorbut/Timestamp-Microservice/README.md

 - `npm install` for node_modules.
 (Node.js must exist)

 to run/develop run
-- `node server.js` and the server will wait at http://localhost:3000
+- `node server.js` and the server will listen at http://localhost:3000
 - in browser access http://localhost:3000 and give an url like in Example Usage below and will get an output like {"unix":1451001600000, "utc":"Fri, 25 Dec 2015 00:00:00 GMT"}